-This complete Ball Python care guide will teach you EVERYTHING you need to know about keeping your new snake healthy for years to come!
+This complete guide will teach you everything you need to know about ball python care and how to keep your snake healthy for years to come!

-They spend much of their time burrowing and hiding.
+Native to western and central Africa, ball pythons inhabit both savannahs and forest terrains.
+They spend most of their time burrowing and hiding.

 There are many color and pattern variations among Ball pythons in the wild and in captivity, though there are no officially recognized subspecies.